 Credit Myth 2: “It will take you seven years to improve your credit.”

 This is one of the widespread credit myths.
 In actuality, it’s an ongoing process to improve one’s credit.
 It doesn’t take a certain amount of time.
 Most negative items will remain on your credit report for up to seven years, as long as they are accurate, can be verified, the credit bureau and creditor reporting the item can and will provide the appropriate validation of the debt and the debt actually occurred within that period of time being reported.

 Of course, many items are NOT accurately reported and are not verifiable, therefore they can and should be removed.

-Regardless of whether or not individual line items can be corrected or deleted, though, you can start to improve your credit by maintaining a positive payment history, maintaining lower balances and low utilization rates on your credit cards, and establishing new accounts to get your new payment history going smoothly again.
+Regardless of whether or not individual line items can be corrected or deleted, though, you can start to improve your credit.
+It can be done by maintaining a positive payment history, maintaining lower balances, and low utilization rates on your credit cards.
+It can also be done by establishing new accounts to get your new payment history going smoothly again.

 The important take-away point is that although these are certainly long periods of time, it’s not permanent, and there are many things you can do after a financial crisis to reestablish your credit and get your credit back on track.

-These are just a few of the Credit Myths you find today reported online, on TV and published in Social Media and other news outlets.
-Don’t be fooled, you can take control of your financial and credit future by handling your current finances responsibly and be demanding your rights under the law that ALL information that is being reported about you be 100% accurate 100% of the time.
+These are just a few of the Credit Myths you find today reported online, on TV, and published on Social Media and other news outlets.
+Don’t be fooled, you can take control of your financial and credit future by handling your current finances responsibly and demanding your rights under the law that ALL information that is being reported about you be 100% accurate 100% of the time.